-The expression syntax is: {!expression} where expression is a placeholder for the expression.
+The expression syntax is: { !expression } where expression is a placeholder for the expression.
+Add expressions to content regions.
+Expressions aren't supported in shared regions like the header, hero, and footer sections.

 Use these expressions to display the authenticated user's information, images associated with data categories, or record information on a site page.